pinout-xyz/Pinout.xyz/src/en/overlay/uart.md

 -->
 #UART - Universal Asynchronous Receiver/Transmitter

-###The 2 UART pins in WiringPi are: 15, 16
+###UART pins in WiringPi are: 15, 16

+UART is an asynchronous serial communication protocol, meaning that it takes bytes of data and transmits the individual bits in a sequential fashion.

+Asynchronous transmission allows data to be transmitted without the sender having to send a clock signal to the receiver.
+Instead, the sender and receiver agree on timing parameters in advance and special bits called 'start bits' are added to each word and used to synchronize the sending and receiving units.

+UART is commonly used on the Pi as a convenient way to control it over the GPIO, or access the kernel boot messages from the serial console (enabled by default).

-UART is a handy, straight forward way to interface an Arduino ( or bootloaded ATmega ) with your Pi.
-You must, however, be careful with logic-levels between the two devices: the Pi is 3.3v and the Arduino is 5v.
+It can also be used as a way to interface an Arduino, bootloaded ATmega, ESP8266, etc with your Pi.
+Be careful with logic-levels between the devices though, for example the Pi is 3.3v and the Arduino is 5v.
 Connect the two and you might conjure up some magic blue smoke.

-Personally I'm a fan of building out a Arduino Bootloaded ATmega 328 circuit on a breadboard with a voltage regulator to take the Pi's 5v line and convert it to 3.3v.
-The ATmega 328 seems to run quite happily at 3.3v using a 16Mhz crystal and you'll then have an Arduino clone with 3.3v logic.

 Assuming you have WiringPi2-Python installed, the following python example opens the Pi's UART at 9600baud and puts 'hello world'